carlfaia/MaxAlea/README.md

-# MaxAlea: Max.alea: A Stochastic Toolkit for Max
+# MaxAlea: A Stochastic Toolkit for Max

 ## Introduction